ultrai/CS-lab20/README.md

 15. To study the effect of P, PI, PD and PID controller on the step response of a feedback control system   (CS LAB -1, Expt No - 05)

+Disclaimer: I hold no rights over the manuals shared.
+The manual content is subjected to vary time to time.